eduardogfma/ruby-on-rails-development-environment/README.md

 **Step 1: Initial Setup (First time only)**

 1.  **Create the workspace directory:**
     This directory will contain all of your application code.
 It is ignored by the development environment's Git repository.
+By default, it's `./workspace`, but you can customize this (see "Customization" section).

     ```bash
     mkdir workspace